oat-sa/taohub-articles/forge/manage-items/import-in-items.md

 -   CSV, the import is occurring in three steps:<br/>

-    - first define the common options of your CSV file,<br/>
+    - first define the common options of your CSV file,\
     - second select your file in your file system by clicking the Browse button and\
     - thirdly map the columns of your CSV file to the properties of your class.